GlacioHack/xdem/doc/source/elevation_intricacies.md

 Elevation data is unique among georeferenced data, in the sense that it **adds a third vertical dimension that also requires georeferencing**.

-For this purpose, elevation data is related a vertical [coordinate reference system (CRS)](https://en.wikipedia.org/wiki/Spatial_reference_system).
+For this purpose, elevation data is related to a vertical [coordinate reference system (CRS)](https://en.wikipedia.org/wiki/Spatial_reference_system).
 A vertical CRS is a **1D, often gravity-related, coordinate reference system of surface elevation** (or height), used to expand a 2D horizontal CRS to a 3D CRS.

 There are two types of models of surface elevation:
 - **Ellipsoids** model the surface of the Earth as a three-dimensional shape created from a two-dimensional ellipse, which are already used by 2D CRS,